CharlesKim1105/demo03-Chaehoon/README.md

 # demo03-Chaehoon
-# This is a oractice of creating a new repo
+# This is a practice of creating a new repo